Clear In Business & Life

 When we write in business, we typically want convince others to do something.
 The fact is, people read only what is of interest to them – whether it’s a marketing brochure, email, or report, or proposal.
 That’s why your writing needs to be active, relevant, and compelling to your reader.
 However, most business writing programs are passive & do not do this.

-The Clear Writing Workshop is based on a highly-acclaimed business writing course John taught at Harvard Business School for first-year MBA candidates.
+The Clear in Business & Life Workshop is based on a highly-acclaimed business writing course John taught at Harvard Business School for first-year MBA candidates.
 John is flown into Singapore from the United States once a year to conduct this course.

-Clear Writing is the result of Clear Thinking.
+Clear in Business & Life is the result of Clear Thinking.
 This top-rated program provides an uncomplicated and yet profoundly effective methodology, (not found in any other business writing course today), that allows you to quickly shed ineffective writing habits and communicate significantly better across every conceivable platform of business communication – even in face-to-face communication.
 You will learn and practice insightful and practical methods for capturing your reader’s attention, and persuading people to actually take desired action toward your objectives.